This article is written for staff who feel they have a substandard website managed by their IT department.

 The answer in both of these cases is no.

-If you are a website development expert you are not going to be working in the IT department.
+If you are a website development expert you are not going to be working in an IT department.
 You are going to be working in a website development agency instead.
-If you are working in the IT department, then you are not likely to be as good as a professional website developer.
+If you are working in an IT department, then you are not likely to be as good as a professional website developer.

 The sandpit syndrome

-Unfortunately, there still are IT Managers wanting to own the organisation's website.
-This is usually so they can use it as their personal plaything.
+Unfortunately, there are still some IT Managers out there wanting to own the organisation's website.
+This is usually so they can use it as a vanity project and their personal plaything.
 I call this the sandpit syndrome.
 Here, the focus tends to be on what the software can do rather than delivering what the users want.

 IT managers don't share your priorities